tradinscd/code_py/README.md

 code_py
 =======

-Some well commented code snippits in (mostly) Python 3
+Some well commented data science related code snippets in (mostly) Python 3.
+It was created by [Chris Albon](http://www.chrisalbon.com).

 This collection of snippits is not comprehensive, and is in many places repetative.